Conversion Funnels

 1. Funnel Name: Here you can choose whatever name you think is suitable for this funnel and which allows you to find it easily in the overview.

 3. Funnel Level: This represents the current number of levels in the newly created funnel.
 The information is filled out automatically while you add more and more levels to the funnel.
-Please note that the maximum number of levels a funnel can currently have within the application is 8.
-Create the Level Name then click the arrow button and select one of these options:
+Please note that the current funnel structure supports a minimum of 2 and a maximum of 14 levels within the application.
+The level name is optional.

 4. Add New Level: Here you can add another level to your funnel, following the same options as described above.

-As soon as you have filled out all the information needed and added all the levels you wanted, you can either select “Create & Activate Funnel” directly or “Save as draft” and then activate it later.
+5. Create FunnelOnce you have entered all the necessary information and added all the desired levels, you can either select “Create & Activate Funnel” directly or “Save as draft” to activate it later.

-After you have set up the funnel and data has been collected you will be ready to do some funnel analytics, by seeing how many of your visitors dropped out at each step.
-This will allow you to analyze why the visitors left the page and thus improve your UI in order to achieve higher conversion rates and increase the amount of visitors going through an intended process entirely and reaching goal completion.
+After setting up the funnel and collecting data, you can begin funnel analysis to see how many visitors dropped off at each step.
+This allows you to understand why visitors left the process and improve your user interface (UI) to achieve higher conversion rates and increase the number of visitors completing the intended journey and reaching their goal.

 Important Hints: